City of Lancaster

 Why does this matter to you?

-The goal of the Transit Neighborhood Plan Update is to create a more user-friendly plan that supports increased investment and facilitates transit-supported uses and developments in the areas surrounded by the Metrolink station.
+The goal of the SGNP is to create a more user-friendly plan that supports increased investment and facilitates transit-supported uses and developments in the areas surrounded by the Metrolink station.
 The updated plan can help shape station-adjacent neighborhoods – east and west of the tracks – to meet the needs of residents, businesses, and community organizations and create opportunities for them to thrive.

 Project Documents and Resources